Navratri 2025: Navrati Colours and Their Importance

 ADVERTISEMENT

-Day 8: 10 October – Pink
+Day 9: 30 September – Pink

-Mata Mahagauri
+Day 9 - Mata Mahagauri

 On Ashtami, Goddess Mahagauri is worshipped as the symbol of forgiveness and mercy.
 It is said that Mata Mahagauri destroys all the sins of time.
-The eighth day is also the day of Kanjak, where devotees welcome little girls into their homes as the avatars of Maa Durga and feed them with delicious offerings.
+The eighth day is also the day of Kanjak, where devotees welcome little girls into their homes as the avatars of Maa Durga and offer them delicious treats.
 It is a happening day, and people celebrate the eight-day with great love and devotion towards Maa Ambey.
-Pink is the colour of the day, representing universal love, compassion, and kindness.
-It is worn in honour of Goddess Mahagauri, who signifies beauty, grace, and purity.

-Day 9: 11 October – Purple
+Day 10: 1 October – Marron

-Mata Siddhidhatri
+Day 10 - Mata Siddhidhatri

 On the last day of Navratri, Mata Siddhidhatri is worshipped.
 Hindus worship Goddess Siddhidhatri to receive Siddhi (wisdom) and Nidhi (wealth).
 Maha Navami Puja and Kanya Puja are performed on this day.
-Hence, purple is the colour of the day, denoting ambition and power.
+Hence, maroon is the colour of the day, denoting ambition and power.

 Colours evoke happy emotions in devotees.
 During Navratri, everyone comes forward to welcome Maa Durga into their homes and celebrate this auspicious occasion with one another.
 To elevate the spirit and enthusiasm of people, wear traditional and modern clothes in different colours that are designated to the days of Navratri.
 Wearing clothes of the same colour brings people together and lights up hearts with joy and divinity.
-Let us celebrate these nine auspicious days with purity and devotion and bless each other with positive hearts.
+Let us celebrate these ten auspicious days with purity and devotion and bless each other with positive hearts.

-🪘🥁🪔🛕Happy Navratri 2024!🪘🥁🪔🛕
+🪘🥁🪔🛕Happy Navratri 2025!🪘🥁🪔🛕

 Also Read: